Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

 ```
 ```
 Output:
+Hey Tiwari
 ```
-## 8 Print of college name using function
+## 8  To Print the College name using Function.
 ```
 #include<stdio.h>